 If your crockpot is anything like mine, it will pretty much cook on the “low” setting.
 When I put the carrots and celery in, I left in on low for 6 hours.
 At the end of that time, the veggies were perfectly cooked.

 That being said, you have to know your crockpot.

 If you know your crockpot won’t cook veggies on low, then turn it on high for at least a few hours.
 Some crockpots won’t even cook veggies on high.
 You may want to boil them for a few minutes before placing them in the crockpot.

 As I mentioned previously, this recipe is super easy.
-You start with placing 3 cups of chicken stock, the veggies, the cream cheese, the soup and all the herbs and spices in the crockpot.
-Then you let them cook.
+You basically just throw everything except the tortellini in the crockpot and let it cook.
 On most crockpots, this will be on the low setting for 6 hours or the high setting for 3 hours.
 Make sure you try the veggies about halfway through so you can adjust your cooking time accordingly.

 When the veggies are cooked through, you’ll want to cook the tortellinis in a separate pot according to package directions.
 I would not recommend cooking the tortellinis in the crockpot as you can easily overcook them.

 When done, add the tortellinis and cheese to the crockpot.
 Then it’s ready to serve with some garlic bread and an adult beverage.